SynthWorlds: Controlled Parallel Worlds for Disentangling Reasoning and Knowledge in Language Models: -RM and -SM Corpora and Tasks

 \section{\datasetname-RM and \datasetname-SM Corpora and Tasks}

-Using the \datasetname~framework, we construct two parallel corpora and tasks: \datasetabbr-RM consisting of real-mapped entities and \datasetabbr-SM containing synthetic named entities.
-For space, we include dataset construction details in Appendix~\ref{sec:dataset_implementation}.
+Using the \datasetname~framework (\S\ref{sec:framework}; Appendix~\ref{sec:appendix_framework}), we construct two parallel corpora and tasks: \datasetabbr-RM consisting of real-mapped entities and \datasetabbr-SM containing synthetic named entities.
+For space, we include dataset construction details in Appendix~\ref{sec:dataset_implementation} which instantiates the framework on Wikidata.
+Our specific Wikidata pipeline can cheaply generate new datasets through natural stochasticity (sampling of renames) and by varying hyperparameters (e.g., entity types, seed nodes, knowledge graph sampling procedures), preventing \datasetname~from being overfit in evaluations.

 \datasetStatsTable